 - digital versions of all the resources so students can access them at home or in school

-What is the Seasonal Writing Bundle?
+Grab the Whole Seasonal Writing Bundle!

 Throughout the school year, you’ll want to capture snapshots of your students’ current writing abilities so that you can design lessons based on their needs.
 The seasonal writing bundle helps you do just that!
 You can continue to track student progress using these autumn, winter, spring, and summer writing activities.
 At the end of the school year, you’ll have four writing samples that show your students’ growth in writing.
-Learn more about the writing projects below:
+Learn more about the writing projects below!

 This winter writing resource is a great way to assess students’ writing skills, so you can develop whole group and small group lessons targeting the areas your students need support with.
 Learn more about this winter seasonal writing resource and download it today!